 The Youth Commission has 22 citywide members.
 There is at least one position reserved for youth in each Saint Paul neighborhood and 5 at-large positions.
 Each May, the Youth Commission recruits new members.
-Applications are due June 28th and interviews are held in July.
-Newly selected commissions start each August by attending the annual Saint Paul Youth Commission Orientation which will be August 21st and August 22nd.
+Applications are due June 26, 2015 and interviews are held in July.
+Newly selected commissions start each August by attending the annual Saint Paul Youth Commission Orientation, which will be held in August.

 To be a part of the city-wide youth commission you must:

 - Live in the City of Saint Paul